What We Do

 With an extensive business background and a great enthusiasm for thoroughbred cars, Miles acquired Spencer-Lane Jones Ltd in 2015, having been a customer for many years.
 He works closely with the team and is investing further in the business to extend its capabilities.

-Rob first joined Spencer in 1992.
+Rob first joined Spencer in 1992 and is the Workshop Foreman.
 His speciality area is chassis welding and suspension and he is very good indeed, routinely achieving standards that can make the manufacturer’s work appear amateur.
 He thoroughly enjoyed upgrading a Bristol 411 to Series 6 specification for a customer and was the project manager on a recent Touring-bodied Bristol 401 restoration.

 Lee is a long established and highly valued member of the team.
 His specialism is engine, gearbox and rear axle building.
 His standards are second to none and he is a master at precision machining.
 Having mastered technical drawing, he can design modifications to components or systems, draw them up, prototype them and produce the finished article.